 Ironically, then Republican Party Chairman Ron Nehring said Proposition 14 would put the selection of nominees in the hands of party bosses, instead of the voters (because bosses would choose who to endorse).
 Nehring did not point out that absent Proposition 14, the parties have always issued endorsements in partisan primaries.

-Candidates are Incentived to Appeal to a Broder Base of Voters
+Candidates are Incentivized to Appeal to a Broader Base of Voters